Directing Projects

 DIRECTING PROJECT CASTING

-Student directors will have an opportunity to work with a theatre faculty mentor to identify student actors who may be appropriate choices for their projects.
+Student directors will identify student actors with the skills and schedules that are most appropriate choices for their projects.
 However, the casts for each project will be determined by the members of the Theatre faculty.
 You will audition in front of the student directors and faculty directors/producers/mentors.
 The student directors are not permitted to discuss any part of the audition or casting process with students who are not members of their class.
 Please respect the confidentiality and responsibility required in this process and avoid any perception of trying to influence or gain information from the directors, even as a joke.

 CREW APPRENTICESHIP